lintonye/learnreact.design/2017-06-08-what-is-react.md

 Notice that you just need to define what you want (a thinker with a hat), and "wire up" the data ("`type = {hat}`").
 When the data change (user selects a hat), the UI updates automatically.

 ## Virtual DOM
 Another issue of jQuery is about the speed.
-As customers of the studio, we are very demanding.
-We want the portraits to come out as quickly as possible.
-We don't like to wait.

-However, Domo and Browsera are slow.
-Not really as slow as a sloth, but it takes time for Domo to change clothes and poses, and it takes time for Browsera to paint.
+As a demanding director, you hate waiting.
+You want the portraits to come out as quickly as possible.
+However, Domo and the artist are slow.
+Not really as slow as a sloth, but it takes time for Domo to change clothes and poses, and it takes time for the artist to paint.

-Worse, we'd have to wait for Browsera to finish painting a portrait before being able to talk to Domo again.
-In fact we cannot do anything but wait.
+Worse, you'd have to wait for the artist to finish a portrait before being able to talk to Domo again.
+In fact you cannot do anything but wait.
 What a waste of time!

 ![Domo and Browsera tell customer to wait, customer has a lot more requests, customer is frustrated](/images/what-is-react/10-slow-dom.png)

 React pulls another trick to fix that.
 He's very fast at drawing quick sketches.
-Almost immediately after you tell him your requirement, he's done with a sketch and ready to take the next order.
+Almost immediately after you tell him your instructions, he's done with a sketch and ready to take the next order.
 Now no more wait!
 You can keep telling React about the portraits you want, nonstop.
 React keeps record of everything with sketches and show it to Domo at the right time.

 ![React looks at a pile of sketches, quickly builds sketches and arrange them in a queue; Domo poses according to a sketch](/images/what-is-react/11-sketches.png)

 More importantly, React is smart.
-He can sort through the sketches, remove any duplication and make sure that Domo and Browsera do as little work as possible.
+He can sort through the sketches, remove any duplication and make sure that Domo and the artist do as little work as possible.

 ![React holds two sketch trees in each hand, similar poses, and tells Domo to only lift up his leg (or whatever minor adjustment)](/images/what-is-react/12-optimize-sketches.png)